-As you can see, there is no "easy" way into medical school so the best thing you can do to get into your dream Australian med program is work hard, get good grades in high school, crush your UMAT and nail your interview.
+As you can see, there is no "easy" way into medical school so the best thing you can do to get into your dream Australian med program is work hard, get good grades in high school, crush your UCAT and nail your interview.

 Other than that, nothing is guaranteed.

 Completing medical school may take you between four and seven years in Australia, depending on which program you enter.
 After you graduate, you'll need to complete a year-long internship, a one- to two-year residency and a three- to seven-year period as a registrar after which you'll become a fully fledged doctor.